jverg/jobseeker-app/README.md

 * Some warnings that has the project on build(I believee they have to do with modules version)
 * I didn't have time to do the react-intersection-observer mock in test so the JobsList component has no tests

+# Action points that I have to mention

 PS: For some UI functionalities, I had to make some decisions by myself.

 PS2: I really enjoyed this whole trip I did, till this project.